InZan17/Nizubot-Rust/docs/commands/fun/genmeme.md

     - `caption_type` = `Overlay text`: height / 30

 Adds captions to an image / users pfp.
-You must pick only one of the `user` and `image` parameters, you cannot pick both or none.
-You must also select at least one of the `upper_text` and `bottom_text` parameters, you may pick both if you want.

 ### Caption types
 === "WHAT"